-What on Earth is DE?
+What on Earth is Diatomaceous Earth?

 But have no worries, it is not toxic to humans or pets.
-DE is also found in some paints, rubber products, medicine, some types of toothpaste, skin care products, and water filters.
+DE is also found in some paints, rubber products, medicine, some types of toothpaste, skincare products, and water filters.

 How to Use Diatomaceous Earth in the Garden

-Snails and slugs really hate DE.
+Snails and slugs really hate this DE.
 Because the tiny dead planktons are so sharp, they will injure snails and slugs that crawl over them.
 Those slugs and snails will eventually dehydrate and die.

 The process also works for getting rid of aphids, caterpillars, and other soft-bodied insects.
 You can even use it to kill cockroaches, fleas, beetles, and a few more hard shell insects.

 If you are adamant about using DE to wage war against garden pests, make sure to go for DE that’s labeled as “food grade.”
 Other types of diatomaceous earth aren’t that effective against garden pests.
 Besides, other types of DE may be mixed with ingredients that are harmful when ingested or inhaled.
+Do know that food-grade diatomaceous earth is called that because it is safe for human consumption and has some health benefits, but it is dangerous to inhale.

 Find spots in your garden where slugs and other pests are most likely to hang around and sprinkle rings of DE around them.
 Sprinkle it around the plants you want to protect as well.